• Home

 Now that you know the answer to the question, “what is martech,” let’s dive into some essential martech tools.

-For a better perspective on martech and its value, let’s look at five core martech applications:
+For a better perspective on martech and its value, let’s look at nine core martech applications:

 1. Content management system (CMS)